 The book is divided into eleven chapters where each chapter gives a peek into a different stage of his life.
-In every phase he is gathering business acumen from real world scenarios, which he ably uses in redefining destinies of many of the firms he has worked with.
-The title of the chapters are smartly chosen and they themselves can be treated as ‘mantras’ for business and life.
+In every phase, he is gathering business acumen from real-world scenarios, which he ably uses in redefining destinies of many of the firms he has worked with.
+The title of the chapters are smartly chosen and they, themselves, can be treated as ‘mantras’ for business and life.

 The book begins with an author’s note and prologue.
 Don’t evade them.
-Infact in the prologue itself he discusses his first business negotiation when buys a chessboard from a roadside seller.
+In fact in the prologue itself, he discusses his first business negotiation when he buys a chessboard from a roadside seller.
 He gives an insight into his early childhood, his love for Valiant comics and his relationship with his parents, who have been a constant source of strength and support.
 Jason also writes about those days and years that he isn’t much proud of and doesn’t try to hide them.
 There came a point in life where he could have lost everything to drugs, booze and his reckless behaviour.
 It was a conversation between his parents that he overhears and decides to get a hold on his life.

-The second half of the book is mostly about his application of the concepts he learnt during his college and martial art days while working as a CEO after CEO after CEO in various organisations.
+The second half of the book is mostly about his application of the concepts he learned during his college and martial art days while working as a CEO after CEO after CEO in various organisations.
 You will be pleasantly surprised at how much this guy has achieved in such a short span of time.

 Jason also discusses the toll that it takes on your mind and health when you have to let go of thousands of employees in one go.
-Many of the people who lost their jobs might not agree with him but in the hindsight the number of companies that he has saved proves that those were right decisions, however difficult.
+Many of the people who lost their jobs might not agree with him but in the hindsight, the number of companies that he has saved proves that those were right decisions, however difficult.

 There was a particular chapter where it took me back my International Business class where my professor taught me that sometimes selling of your business is not that bad a strategy and less loss is also profit.
 We should also thank that young entrepreneur who persuaded him in coming up with a book about his life’s learnings otherwise Irrationally Passionate would have never seen the light of the day.